bytecodeuk/crystal-dactyl/README.md

 * Wait for STL files to appear (this may take a minute or two)

 # Customization for dactyl (Crystalhand)
+This is my version of the Dactyl with a number of modifications and additions.
+I changed a number of constants to variables to make it easier to modify.
 - Ergodox like layout for a wider range of supported keys
 - Curve/slope front back and left/right for alphas and thumb controlled separately
 - Thumb cluster layout